ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 ## 5. Conclusions & Extensions

-In this tutorial, we showed how Nav2 can be used without lidar or depth cameras to conduct vision-only navigation leveraging NVIDA’s technologies (Jetson, Isaac ROS, Isaac Perceptor, Nova reference platform).
+In this tutorial, we showed how Nav2 can be used without lidar or depth cameras to conduct vision-only navigation leveraging NVIDA's technologies (Jetson, Isaac ROS, Isaac Perceptor, Nova reference platform).
 To leverage even more vision features during Visual Navigation, you can also use the Isaac SDK, ZED SDK, or other AI technologies to leverage the GPU for:

 - Object detection or semantic segmentation: `isaac-ros-peoplenet` and `isaac-ros-peoplesemsegnet` for person recognition and semantic segmentation of people from mapped spaces.